Luke Jackson (basketball, born 1981): Professional career

 Jackson later rejoined the Idaho Stampede.
 In 2011, Jackson was signed by Hapoel Jerusalem B.C. from the Israeli Basketball Super League.

 Coaching

 On February 20, 2013, Jackson was introduced as the new head coach at Northwest Christian University, in Eugene, Oregon, replacing Corey Anderson.
 During his first season at the helm of the Beacons, Jackson led his team to their first ever appearance in the NAIA Division II National Championship Tournament.
-In four seasons as coach of the Beacons, Jackson led the team to an 88-38 record, two conference regular season titles, and three NAIA Division II tournament appearances.
+In four seasons as coach of the Beacons, Jackson led the team to an 88–38 record, two conference regular season titles, and three NAIA Division II tournament appearances.

+In 2024 Jackson took the job at Pleasant Hill High School a 3a school located near Eugene in Oregon.